 Why do this problem?

 brings shape alive in a practical context.
 It is a good way to reinforce properties of quadrilaterals.
 By working in a group, children will have the opportunity to solve the problem collaboratively and valuable discussions may take place.
+It is a great task in which to develop a flexible approach to geometry

-Ideally, this activity is best done where there is space for pupils to stand up and move, for example in a hall, or a classroom with the furniture pushed to one side.
+Ideally, this activity is best done where there is space for pupils to stand up and move, for example in a hall, or a classroom with the furniture pushed to one side, or outside.
 If this isn't possible, then you could ask children to stand near their tables or lay the string on their tables.
 Wherever you are, learners will need to be in groups of four (or three).

 Give each group a loop of string and invite each pupil to take the string using just one hand (if there are three pupils in a group, one will need to use both hands).
 Ask them to make a quadrilateral from the string which has just one line of symmetry.
 Leave them to have a go, circulating round the room to see how they approach the task.
 When a group has made one shape, ask them whether